n-d-r-d-g/redesigned/README.md

 1. Run `npm install` in the root directory.
 2. Change your working directory to the project you want to run locally, e.g. `cd mudocs`.
+3. You can open a specific project's folder in VSCode.
+You will need to switch to the `Source Control` panel and click the `Open repository` button to load the monorepo's git settings.
-3. Run `npm run dev` to launch the project in dev mode.
+4. Run `npm run dev` to launch the project in dev mode.

 ### Create Pull Requests